Compute!: Former employees

 After Compute!
 Publications, Robert Lock started another company, Signal Research, which was among the first to publish magazines and books about computer games.
 Among the biggest magazine published by Signal Research was Game Players, a magazine devoted to Nintendo, PC, and Sega gaming.
 He also wrote the book The Traditional Potters of Seagrove, N.C. in 1994, and started Southern Arts Journal, a quarterly magazine featuring essays, fiction and poetry about all things Southern, in 2005, but it ceased publication the next year after only four issues.

 Tom R. Halfhill went on to become a senior editor at Byte.
 He is currently a technology analyst at The Linley Group and a senior editor of Microprocessor Report.

 David D. Thornburg continued to work in the field of educational technology and was involved in projects both in the US and Brazil.

 Charles G. Brannon moved to the San Francisco Bay Area to work as a Project Manager for Epyx, before moving back to Greensboro and working for his father's insurance wholesaler company Group US as an Information Technology Manager.
 He has retired as of 2016.

+Books

+Under the name COMPUTE!
+Books, Compute! sold inch spiral bound collections of articles previously published in the magazine.
+These were often platform-specific, such as COMPUTE's!
+First Book of Atari and COMPUTE!'s First Book of Atari Graphics.
+Some original books were also published, such as Mapping the Atari (1983) by Ian Chadwick.

+Reception

+Time Extension wrote: "The magazine ran across three decades, but it’s the late '80s / early '90s era that’s really interesting, as it provides a fascinating counterpoint to the micro-computer dominance of the UK gaming media."